getlogbook/logbook/docs/designdefense.rst

 Logbook has a completely different concept of dispatching from loggers to the actual handlers which removes the requirement and usefulness of such a registry.
-The advantage of the logbook system is that it's a cheap operating to create a logger and that a logger can easily be garbage collected to remove all traces of it.
+The advantage of the logbook system is that it's a cheap operation to create a logger and that a logger can easily be garbage collected to remove all traces of it.

 Instead Logbook moves the burden of delivering a log record from the log